-ANAC's commitment aims to resolve a main obstacle for civic access: confusion due to the three competing forms of access through Law 241/1990, Legislative decree 33/2013, and Legislative decree 97/2016.
+The ANAC's commitment aims to resolve a main obstacle for civic access: confusion due to the three competing forms of access through Law 241/1990, Legislative decree 33/2013, and Legislative decree 97/2016.
 The potential impact is coded as moderate because, as proved by Diritto di Sapere, FOIA, by itself, is insufficient to instill a culture of civic access.
 Adopting these guidelines, as stated by an anonymous stakeholder,6 could be a major step for better access to public information.

-Commitment 8.
-(More) Transparent administration
+8. (More) Transparent administration

 This commitment seeks to prevent corruption by increasing transparency.
-In 2009, the Italian Government ratified the U.N.
-Convention against Corruption of Merida.7 In 2012, Italy adopted an anti-corruption and transparency law and, subsequently, Legislative Decree 33/2013, which requires PAs to add "Transparent Administration" sections to their institutional websites.
+In 2009, Italy ratified the UN Convention against Corruption.7 In 2012, Italy adopted an anticorruption and transparency law and, subsequently, Legislative Decree 33/2013, which requires public administrations (PAs) to add "Transparent Administration" sections to their institutional websites.
 These sections list documents, information and data subject to compulsory publication.
 Despite the decree's specificity, the presentation of these lists differs between administrations, making it difficult for viewers to identify trends in administrative actions and assess institutions' missions and use of public resources.